 If your team has a meeting agenda template that they use for every meeting, you’ll be able to see it in Slack and add talking points to the agenda – without leaving the chat interface.

-Collaborating on an agenda ahead of time will empower everyone on your team to prepare questions, notes, and talking points before every meeting.
+Collaborating in Slack on meeting agenda ahead of time will empower everyone on your team to prepare questions, notes, and talking points before every meeting.

 2 Review the agenda of a one-on-one 15 minutes before the meeting